QCodeFagNet/MemeCannon/README.md

 Set the ImageSourceFolder value in D:\MemeCannon\CannonConfig.json to "D:\\MemeCannon\\Ammo\\"

 5) Store Memes in their Campaign folder [Comey] below the 'Ammo' folder.
-6) Edit the hashtags for each campaign in 'D:\MemeCannon\Ammo\Comey\hashtags\hashtags.txt'.
+6) Edit the random hashtags for each campaign in 'D:\MemeCannon\Ammo\Comey\hashtags\hashtags.txt' and 'D:\MemeCannon\Ammo\Comey\hashtags\mentions.txt'.
 7) Compile and run.

 If you have not run the app previously, it will prompt you to Authorize this app to tweet using your Twitter Account.
 Copy the PIN after authorizing on the Twitter Website and paste it into the MemeCannon prompt.
 It will save these values into the CannonConfig.json as the AccessToken and the AccessTokenSecret.
 Currently only supports a single Twitter Account.
 A D:\MemeCannon2 install with it's own CannonConfig.json, could operate using the same Ammo folders but a different Twitter account in parallel.
 Mind the rate limits that are associated with each Twitter App, only 300 tweets per 3 hrs. https://developer.twitter.com/en/docs/basics/rate-limits.
-Using the default MemeCannon config where it tweets every 1-3 minutes, you should end up with around 45 avg tweets per hour, but it could theoretically go as high as 60 TPH.
+Using the default MemeCannon config where it tweets every 1-3 minutes, you should end up with around 25 avg tweets per hour, but it could theoretically go as high as 60 TPH.
 The MemeCannon has a safety to shut down when you cross the 60 TPH limit to avoid having your app or user banned.

 Choose your campaign by number and if you want to include the default hashtags (y/n).